Fireworks & Halloween Advice

 Longer term treatment: What to do if your dog has a fear of fireworks or loud noises

-- If you think that your dog gets worried by loud noises, please contact your vet to see if there's an underlying health problem first, and to help you find a qualified behaviourist, if needed.
+If you think that your dog gets worried by loud noises, contact your vet to see if there's an underlying health problem first, and to help you find a qualified behaviourist.
 Your vet will also be able to discuss whether medication might be helpful.
+Some of the signs they might be showing if they are worried:

 Sounds Scary Booklet Download